 - “Oh, she’s stocky like her Dad” (She thinks I am fat.)

-The pressure that parents place on children, particularly if they need to gain weight, lose weight, or change their eating habits, can hinder them.
-Internalized, look how these words can hurt and could speak very differently than intended:
+The pressure that parents place on children, particularly if they need to gain weight, lose weight, or change their eating habits, can distract them from developing a healthy body image.
+Internalized, look how these words could be interpreted very differently than intended:

 - “If you would just try this new food, your life would be better.”
 (My Dad doesn’t like me or my life unless I eat the foods he wants me to eat, or the foods he likes to eat.)

 - “All the other boys are bigger than you, because they focus on nutrition and health.”
 (The other boys are better, and my Dad is unhappy with the way I look.)